input-output-hk/peras-design/docs/reports/tech-report-1.md

 ## Certificates in Block Header

 This section provides high-level analysis of the impact of Peras protocol on the existing Cardano network, using [ΔQSD methodology](https://iohk.io/en/research/library/papers/mind-your-outcomes-the-dqsd-paradigm-for-quality-centric-systems-development-and-its-application-to-a-blockchain-case-study/).
-In order to provide a baseline to compare with, we first applied ΔQ to the existing Praos protocol reconstructing the results that lead to the current set of paremeters defining the performance characteristics of Cardano, following section 4 of the aforementioned paper.
+In order to provide a baseline to compare with, we first applied ΔQ to the existing Praos protocol reconstructing the results that lead to the current set of parameters defining the performance characteristics of Cardano, following section 4 of the aforementioned paper.
 We then used the same modeling technique taking into account the Peras protocol **assuming inclusion of certificates in headers** insofar as they impact the core _outcome_ of the Cardano network, namely _block diffusion time_.

 > [!NOTE]
 > One of the sub-goals for Peras project is to collaborate with PNSol, the original inventor of ΔQ methodology, to improve the usability of the whole method and promote it as a standard tool for designing distributed systems.